 During the school year, we have various classes and forums for adults Sundays at 9:30 -- and child care available during this time, as needed.
 Just tell us if this is a need, and we can make it happen.

 Here's what we're doing right now:

 Adult Book Forum.
 This is our current Sunday morning adult group.
 At the moment, they're reading Demolition Means Progress by Andrew Highsmith, all about the rise and fall of Flint.
 Previously, they’ve ready “The Cross and the Lynching Tree,” by James Cone; No Ashes in the Fire, a memoir of growing up black and gay in the innercity by Darnell Moore; “White Fragility,” by Robin DiAngelo; “How to Preach a Dangerous Sermon” by Frank Thomas, guaranteed to throw a wrench into family gatherings; and "Trouble the Water," a collection of essays on congregational response to racial injustice.
-It's a Baptist publication, and Pastor Deb wrote one of the essays.
+That last one is a Baptist publication, and Pastor Deb wrote one of the chapters.

 An Inquirers Class with Pastor Deb explores membership at Woodside.
 We do this in 4-5 week sessions, during the weeks before Easter and in Sept/Oct.
 If you're interested in this, call or email to join the list and get notifications.